 Loneliness may be more of a hazard to our health than obesity, according to a 2017 article published by the American Psychological Association in Washington, D.C.
 And researchers even liken the potential health damage of social isolation and loneliness to what occurs when smoking 15 cigarettes a day.

-Studies like this highlight what’s being called a “loneliness epidemic” in the U.S. Today, as we face an unprecedented pandemic and practice “social distancing,” people have an even greater risk of chronic loneliness.
+Studies like this highlight what’s being called a “loneliness epidemic” in the U.S. Today, as we face an unprecedented pandemic and spent most of 2020 practicing “social distancing,” people have an even greater risk of chronic loneliness.
 This is not only a threat to our social health, but to our physical, mental and emotional well-being, too.

 Feeling alone from time to time isn’t abnormal or necessarily cause for alarm, but when feelings of isolation and loneliness persist, it can really take a serious toll on all aspects of your health — and often, you won’t to see the negative health impact until years later.